msix81/archiver/readme.md

 	--env ARCHIVER_PASSWORD='desired-login-password' \
 	--env ARCHIVER_SECRET='put-a-secret-string-here' \
 	--env ARCHIVER_GPGPKID='id of the GPG public key you provided in the container' \
-	archiver
+	<Docker Hub user>/archiver
 ```

 Because Archiver relies on regular mounts into the Docker container, you can use any input and output filesystem supported by your device.
-E.g. use the following commands to mount Synology SMB shares:
+E.g. use the following command to mount a Synology SMB share into your Raspberry:
 ```
 mount -t cifs -o vers=2.0,credentials=/home/pi/smbcredentials,uid=1000,gid=1000 //<SMB host>/<SMB folder> /home/pi/archiver-in
 ```

-A ``smbcredentials`` file looks as follows:
+A typical ``smbcredentials`` file looks as follows:
 ```
 username=<username>
 password=<password>
 ```

+Check out Archiver's ``config.js`` for more configuration options.

 ## Setup on Synology NAS directly (not recommended)
 * Make sure you have installed Node8 on your Synology